JakeWharton/DiskLruCache/README.md

 Obtaining
 =========

-You can download a JAR of this library on the [GitHub download page][1].
+You can include the library in your project by [downloading the .jar][jar].

-If you are a Maven user you can also add this library as a dependency since it it distributed to the central repositories.
-Simply add the following to your `pom.xml`:
+If you are a Maven user you can also add this library as a dependency.
+Add the following to your `pom.xml`:

 ```xml
 <dependency>